i05nagai/memorandum/language/english_speaking.md

     * to get permission to make, produce, or use sth that has been created by or belongs to another person or company, usually by paying for it
         * the TV company is seeking to license content from providers in every language.
 * expat
+    * expatriate
+        * a person who lives outside their home country
-    * Contrary to his expectations, his life as an expat was full of hardship.
+    * Contrary to his expectations, his life as an expat was full of hardship
+    * to use force or law to remove sb from their own country
 * upon
     * upon receipt of
         * Upon receipt of a completed questionnaire